thalescm/oncall-kapt/README.md

 This simple project aims to test kotlin cli to make kapt to run all phases toghether with compilation by using `aptMode=compile` as an argument to kapt.

-Right now this isn't working on the kapt side.
-If you **remove** lines 76 to 93 fron `build-project`, that all works fine (but the kapt won't be run).

 ## Project structure.